YusufBolden/Assessment-Survey/README.md

-# Using Python to conduct a survey
+# Using Python to conduct a survey by Antwan Bolden
-# Antwan Bolden
 # May 8, 2020

 For this project we are taking users' inputs to a survey and adding them to a dataframe.
 This type of survey can serve many real-world purposes such as aiding city or school officials assessing a districts' priority recipients for emergency resources and the method by which resources would reach these residents in the fastest manner.